Aegis YUSD (YUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aegis YUSD Historical Price

-According to the latest data gathered on Aegis YUSD live price page, the current price of Aegis YUSD is 0.998879USD.
-The circulating supply of Aegis YUSD(YUSD) is 10.60M YUSD , giving it a market capitalization of $10.59M.
+According to the latest data gathered on Aegis YUSD live price page, the current price of Aegis YUSD is 0.999711USD.
+The circulating supply of Aegis YUSD(YUSD) is 10.90M YUSD , giving it a market capitalization of $10.90M.

 In the past month, Aegis YUSD has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that YUSD could witness further price changes in the near future.